Skip to main content

 Shielded Accounts

 A shielded account is your identity inside the Telos Privacy pool.
-It is separate from your public Telos EVM address and operates using a different key system designed for zero-knowledge proofs.
+It is completely separate from your public Telos EVM address and operates using a different key system designed for zero-knowledge proofs.

 • The same wallet always produces the same shielded account